Ethane: Extraterrestrial

-It is suspected that ethane produced in this fashion on Titan rains back onto the moon's surface, and over time has accumulated into hydrocarbon seas covering much of the moon's polar regions.
+It is suspected that ethane produced on Titan by photochemical conversion from methane rains back onto the moon's surface, and over time has accumulated into hydrocarbon seas covering much of the moon's polar regions.
 In mid-2005, the Cassini orbiter discovered Ontario Lacus in Titan's south polar regions.
 Further analysis of infrared spectroscopic data presented in July 2008 provided additional evidence for the presence of liquid ethane in Ontario Lacus.
 Several significantly larger hydrocarbon lakes, Ligeia Mare and Kraken Mare being the two largest, were discovered near Titan's north pole using radar data gathered by Cassini.
 These lakes are believed to be filled primarily by a mixture of liquid ethane and methane.
+Surface temperatures of Titan are roughly 89–94 K, which is close to the melting points of pure ethane (90.4 K) and pure methane (90.7 K).
+Ethane and methane form a eutectic mixture at molar fractions of 36% ethane and 64% methane having a melting point of 72 K, which is well below the melting points of either component alone, which may allow these lakes to remain liquid even below 90 K.

 In 1996, ethane was detected in Comet Hyakutake, and it has since been detected in some other comets.
 The existence of ethane in these distant solar system bodies may implicate ethane as a primordial component of the solar nebula from which the sun and planets are believed to have formed.

 In 2006, Dale Cruikshank of NASA/Ames Research Center (a New Horizons co-investigator) and his colleagues announced the spectroscopic discovery of ethane on Pluto's surface.